bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+        Allows for simplification of routing, so that you don't need to build custom routes for urls if there is a similar word being used.
+Keeps the code and route re-useable.

 1. How would you explain form validation to someone who has never programmed before?

+        Validation is checking to see if the code the client is submiting is accurate before it is submitted.

 1. In 1-2 sentences, define end to end testing.

+        It is a method of walking through the app to make sure that the userinterface is working propperly, so that you can catch the bugs and makes sure it runs smoothly.

 ## Instructions